Coming up, my Friday finance update for the 12th of April 2019: This weeks headline, First Home Buyers hit a 6 year high!

 So I will end this weeks update on that note.
 As always, if you feel this video provided useful information please leave a like and don’t forget to subscribe, connect or follow, depending on what platform you are viewing it on.
 If you have any questions let me know in the comments below or you have any enquiries regarding finance please give me a call.

-Thanks for watching and see you next Friday.
+Thanks for watching and see you next time.